mayope/keycloakmigration/README.md

       -c CLIENT,            Client to use for migration, defaulting to master --client CLIENT

+      --correct-hashes      Correct hashes to most recent version, defaulting to false

 # Migration Files
 There are two types of files to control migrations in keycloak.
 ChangeLog and ChangeSet (may sound similar in liquibase).